 "Painting for me is an unabridged experience of surrendering to the beauty of the universe that translates the manifestation of the Divine Presence."

 I hold B.Sc. in Physics, M.Sc. in Astrophysics, and Ph.D. in Physics.
 I also have a B.A. in Literature.
 I currently speak several languages and I believe I can only truly understand another culture when I'm able to communicate using their own language.
-Although science always has been the driving force in my life since I was five years old, I often wonder if I should have been an anthropologist or a historian, or more likely: a writer.
+Although science always has been the driving force in my life since I was five years old, I often wonder if I should have been a linguist, or an anthropologist, or a historian, or more likely: a writer.
 I lived in France, Italy, Brazil, and Japan, in order to advance my career in physics.
 When I finally settled down in USA, I had professor of physics position at Tuskegee University and, later on, at San Jose State Univ.